 If you’ve answered ‘yes’ to any of the two questions it simply means that you will need to introduce one.
 Remember, ‘NOT SECURE’ caution in the address bar is not ideal for businesses.

-PositiveSSL DV Certificates are issued after the Certifying Authority (CA) checks that a candidate truly has the rights to a domain name.
+The Certifying Authority (CA) delivers a PositiveSSL DV Certificates only after it checks that a candidate truly has the rights to a domain name.
 When installed, a browser with this type of SSL does not display the company’s name.
 This is because, the CA does not conduct a thorough examination on the company, and EV certificates are the only kinds which display the company name.
 The website, however, bears a static Comodo Secure Site Seal.

 Here’s what a web browser with a PositiveSSL DV looks like:

 Installing a positiveSSL DV cert is a fast, pocket-friendly way for online sellers to protect a customer’s transactions.
-Encrypt a website with this solution, it promises 99.9% browser recognition, rapid online issuance, a $10,000 warranty, PCI scanning service, superior customer support, and website thorough vulnerability scanning.
+Encrypt a website with this service.
+It promises 99.9% browser recognition, rapid online issuance, a $10,000 warranty, PCI scanning service, superior customer support, and website thorough vulnerability scanning.
 PositiveSSL certificates allows you to quickly set-up a secure online business environment that suits your budget.

-It’s the perfect answer for internal domains, especially for a site owner who wants to secure his/her website and want to easily improve the trust of the site.
+It is the perfect answer for internal domains.
+Especially for a site owner who wants to secure his/her website and want to easily improve the trust of the site.
 Some benefits of implementing SSL Certificate includes: increased client conversion, website authenticity, confidentiality, protection, and encryption for ecommerce related sites.

 How to Install A PositiveSSL DV?

 By this time, you’ve identified your basic need for a positiveSSL DV certificate.
-Let’s see how it’s installed.
-This procedure is easily implemented in our backend and these 4 basic steps are the same regardless of the service provider.
+Let’s see how to install an SSl cert.
+We do all this from our back-end quite easily.
+Plus, these 4 basic steps are the same regardless of the service provider.

 - Generate a CSR (Official certificate request ‘letter’).